Chapter 9: IX

 Humans face death differently than Klingons.
 Death is an unknown that is to be feared and avoided at all costs.
 Humans also tend to try to make sense of the reasons behind a death; especially when that death had not been expected.
 Jadzia had not been ill nor had she gone marching off to battle the morning that she had died.
 A crazed madman simply found her as an inconvenience that was in his way so he killed her without thought.
 Such disregard for life made her death even harder to face.
 Alexander did not, could not, look upon death in the same manner as the rest of those on the ship.
 His Human blood would not allow him to.
 A part of him wished that he could but it just wasn't in him to do so.

-Before Ch'Targh left to make his way to find his station on the bridge as well, K'nera stepped forward to stop him so that she could speak with him.
+Before Ch'Targh left to make his way to find his station on the bridge, K'nera stepped forward to stop him so that she could speak with him.
 She wanted to discuss his bunk-mate with him.
 K'nera asked if he knew whether or not Worf had contacted his son yet in the time since Jadzia's death.

 Exhaling roughly, "No. I believe that the general has spoken with him a few times but not his father.
 I won't hold my breath waiting for him to contact his son, either.
 Those two have had a strained relationship for years.
 Somehow I do not see Commander Worf reaching out to his son now."